clementhennet/personal-victimization/README.md

 - Caliendo, M., & Kopeinig, S. (2008).
 Some practical guidance for the implementation of propensity score matching. *Journal of Economic Surveys*, 22(1), 31–72.
 - Ho, D. E., Imai, K., King, G., & Stuart, E. A. (2007).
 Matching as nonparametric preprocessing for reducing model dependence in parametric causal inference. *Political Analysis*, 15(3), 199–236.
 - Lenis, D., Nguyen, T. Q., Dong, N., & Stuart, E. A. (2019).
 It's all about balance: propensity score matching in the context of complex survey data. *Biostatistics*, 20(1), 147–163.
-- Robins, J. M., & Rotnitzky, A. (1995).
-Semiparametric efficiency in multivariate regression models with missing data. *Journal of the American Statistical Association*, 90(429), 122–129.
 - Stuart, E. A. (2010).
 Matching methods for causal inference: a review and a look forward. *Statistical Science*, 25(1), 1–21.